-The Pediatric Regional Anesthesiology Rotation is a 1-month rotation that the fellows will rotate through during their fellowship training.
-During this time, fellows will advance the knowledge and skills necessary to evaluate and manage the care of a variety of surgical and non-surgical patients experiencing acute pain in pediatric patients.
-Fellows will be expected to demonstrate multiple regional anesthesiology techniques and acute pain management techniques for pediatric patients.
+The Regional Anesthesiology Rotation is a 1-month rotation that the fellows will rotate through at least 5 times during their fellowship training.
+During this time, fellows will advance the knowledge and skills necessary to evaluate and manage the care of a variety of surgical and non-surgical patients experiencing acute pain.
+Fellows will be expected to demonstrate multiple regional anesthesiology techniques and acute pain management techniques.
 Fellows will assume the leadership role on a team of other trainees and nurses under the guidance of a regional anesthesia and acute pain medicine faculty.
-Fellows will ultimately be able to perform a multitude of peripheral and neuraxial nerve blocks for pediatric patients and manage an acute pain medicine service.
+Fellows will ultimately be able to perform a multitude of peripheral and neuraxial nerve blocks and manage an acute pain medicine service.